hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 **Step 3: Deploy to fleet.** The tool applies changes to each validated host in sequence.
 Each host's result is shown in real time.
 If the same error occurs on three consecutive hosts (indicating a systemic problem rather than an isolated failure), the tool warns you and asks whether to continue or stop.

-Step numbering adjusts automatically.
-A replication deploy with no local changes shows Step 1 and Step 2 only (validation then fleet).
-A deploy with pending changes shows all three steps.

 After all hosts have been processed, a summary table shows the status of every device:

 ```